-ADP: More than 20 million jobs vanished in April
+ADP: More Than 20 Million Jobs Vanished in April

 “This is one for the record books," Zandi said. ”The good news is that we're at the apex of the job loss."

-Even though Zandi expects hiring to resume in June as states ease their restrictions on activity, he cautioned that it will be a “slog” over several years to recover all the jobs lost in April.
+Even though Zandi expects hiring to resume in June as states ease lockdowns, he cautioned that it will be a “slog” over several years to recover all the jobs lost in April.

 The private industry report comes two days ahead of the official monthly job figures from the U.S. Labor Department.
-Economists believe the Friday report will reveal unemployment in the U.S. will hit 16%, up from 4.4% in March.
+Economists believe the Friday report will reveal unemployment in the U.S. stands at a shocking 16%, up from 4.4% in March.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.